Frequently asked questions

 - What can I expect?

-Menus generally operate on a three week cycle and meals are taken in the dining rooms of the halls.
-Chefs aim to vary items to incorporate seasonal foods.
+Our menus operate on a five week cycle, with meals taken in the dining rooms of the halls.
+Each team of chefs aim to vary items to incorporate seasonal foods.
 Both daily and weekly menus are displayed at or near the point of service in each residence.
-Meals are prepared fresh, and include a balance of the following principles (amongst other things!):

 - How many meals do we get?

 In standard catered residences, students get 19 meals per week.
 This information is in the conditions of let which is part of your accommodation contract.
 Meals are: breakfast, lunch and dinner from Monday - Friday, and breakfast and lunch on Saturday and Sunday.

 If you are on a catered contract at David Russell Apartments, this includes 14 meals per week: breakfast and dinner from Monday - Friday, and breakfast and lunch on Saturday and Sunday.

 If you are on a catered contract at Agnes Blackadder hall, this includes 15 meals per week: breakfast, lunch and dinner Monday- Friday, there are no meals served at the weekend.

 In Deans Court students get 15 meals per week.
 Breakfast, lunch and dinner Monday to Friday, there are no meals served at the weekend.